The Ultimate Taiwan Travel Guide

 DRIVE

 Be cautious if you plan to rent a car and drive in Taiwan especially as many people are riding their mopeds on the roads.
 Pay attention to your surroundings before switching lanes.
-You also need to get your International Drivers Permit before you arrive in Taiwan, or else they won’t let you rent a car.
+You also need to get your International Drivers Permit (IDP) before you arrive in Taiwan, or else they won’t let you rent a car.

 You can rent a car online through Klook and choose from various locations depending on where you are or where you will be in Taiwan.
 This is super convenient because the prices are amazing, and you can pick up your car in Taipei and other cities!